Zach Wood

-Zach Wood (born January 10, 1993) is an American football long snapper for the New Orleans Saints of the National Football League (NFL).
-He played college football at SMU.
+Zach Wood (born January 10, 1993) is an American professional football long snapper for the New Orleans Saints of the National Football League (NFL).
+He played college football for the SMU Mustangs.
 He has also been a member of the Dallas Cowboys.

-Early years
+Early life

 Wood attended Rowlett High School in Rowlett, Texas, where he played defensive tackle.
 As a junior, he recorded 99 tackles, 32 tackles for loss and 8 sacks.
 He posted 115 tackles and 10 sacks his senior season, earning honorable-mention Class 4A All-State as a defensive lineman.

 College career

 Wood accepted a football scholarship from Southern Methodist University.
 He was redshirted in 2011.
 He played in nine games in 2012, tallying five solo tackles, four tackle assists and half a sack.

-He played in 12 games, all starts as a 3-4 defensive end, in 2013, making 25 solo tackles, 24 tackle assists, one sack, one pass breakup, two forced fumbles, one fumble recovery and one blocked kick.
+He played in 12 games, all starts as a 3–4 defensive end, in 2013, making 25 solo tackles, 24 tackle assists, one sack, one pass breakup, two forced fumbles, one fumble recovery and one blocked kick.

-Wood appeared in 12 games, all starts as a 3-4 defensive end, in 2014, registering 18 solo tackles, 22 tackle assists, 4 sacks and 1 fumble recovery.
+Wood appeared in 12 games, all starts as a 3–4 defensive end, in 2014, registering 18 solo tackles, 22 tackle assists, 4 sacks and 1 fumble recovery.

 He played in 10 games with 9 starts in 2015 and was a team captain.
 He recorded 29 solo tackles, 10 tackle assists, 3.5 sacks, 2 pass breakups and 3 blocked kicks.
 Wood also spent time at long snapper in college.
 He finished his college career with 33-of-43 starts, 137 tackles, 22 tackles for loss, 9 sacks, 2 forced fumbles and 3 blocked kicks.

 Professional career

+Pre-draft

-Wood was rated the 85th best defensive end in the 2016 NFL Draft by NFLDraftScout.com.
+Wood was rated the 85th best defensive end in the 2016 NFL draft by NFLDraftScout.com.

 Dallas Cowboys

-Wood was signed as an undrafted free agent by the Dallas Cowboys after the 2016 NFL Draft, following a rookie minicamp tryout on May 24.
+Wood was signed as an undrafted free agent by the Dallas Cowboys after the 2016 NFL draft, following a rookie minicamp tryout on May 24.
 During his first training camp with the team, he also played on the defensive line, even taking the snaps with the first defense in practices.
 He was waived on September 1, 2016.

 He signed a reserve/future contract with the Cowboys on January 16, 2017.
 In his second training camp with the Cowboys, he concentrated on being a long snapper and taking some of the practice load from stalwart L. P. Ladouceur.
 He was released on September 2, 2017.